(Barely) Backpacking North Korea – Part 4

 The bus bounced and launched itself through dips, holes and cracks for the next three hours to get us to the DMZ.

 My guide, Kim, told me that I could have a sleep if I wanted on some of the journey through the country.
 I am not sure how he was expecting me to do that though.
 I was having a hard enough time concentrating on staying in my seat without being bounced off the side windows.
-No human could sleep through that.
+Maybe I am strange, but I have always found it difficult to fall asleep on a roller-coaster track camouflaged as a highway.

-As well, a Chinese lady-guide had the microphone and for an hour straight she was nearly yelling and going on and on about North Korean/Chinese relations.
+On top of that, a North Koran Chinese-speaking lady-guide had the microphone and for about an house straight she was nearly yelling and going on and on about North Korean/Chinese relations.
 It was a horrible ride.
 I am certain that the front tires of the bus came off the highway on at least three occasions.

-So, it is bizarre when suddenly, in the middle of the sparse countryside, there will be infrastructure in the form or a clover-leaf underpass to change from the main road to a smaller road heading off in another direction.
+Subsequently, it is bizarre when suddenly, in the middle of the sparse countryside, there will be infrastructure in the form or a clover-leaf overpass to change from the main road to a smaller road heading off in another direction.
 If you just stopped and turned left across the oncoming traffic lane onto another road, the odds of you having to deal with other traffic is essentially non-existent.
-There are no other cars to get out of the way for, so this infrastructure is wasted money on something unnecessary unless North Korea is expecting a population boom in the next couple of years where they quadruple.
-Or maybe North Korea is thinking about bringing in several million Syrian refugees….
+There are no other cars to get out of the way for, so this infrastructure is wasted money on something unnecessary unless North Korea is expecting a population boom in the next couple of years where they octuple.
+Or maybe North Korea was thinking about bringing in several million Syrian refugees….

 The infrastructure sure looks nice though!

 After a visit to the DMZ (article on that coming) we eventually bounced our way back to Pyongyang, went into the metro station that we were told it is the deepest in the world.
-The metro system was built from 1968 to 1973 and the 70 stops average 100 meters of deep.
-It costs the equivalent of $0.05 to ride the metro.
+The metro system was built from 1968 to 1973 and the 70 stops average 100 meters of depth.
+The metro costs the equivalent of $0.05 to ride.

 We went for dinner and Wu Zheng Yu ended up sitting at my table again, so it was a lot of the same as last night and I made him keep up and drink and lot of beer with me.
 The poor guy… It all seems to be more than he can chew off.